MMus PgDip BMus (Hons) LTCL ATCL

 Since losing her sight aged thirteen following an accident, Angela learns the majority of her music from Braille, and performs entirely from memory.
 Notable performances have included those at the Royal Albert Hall, Goldsmith’s Hall, St. James’ Palace,; in December 2010 for the launch of Prima Vista Braille Music Services with composer Christopher Norton at Schott Publishers in London; in December 2011 for the Louis Braille Association in Tetouan, Morocco; in October 2014 at the Haninge Kulturhus, Sweden, with Swedish Eurovision band One Voice; and in October 2016 for the Signing of the Marrakesh Treaty at the World Intellectual Property Organisation in Geneva, Switzerland.
 She has participated in three concerts at the Royal Festival Hall under the direction of Richard Stilgoe, including a performance of Holst’s ‘The Planets Suite’ with the London Philharmonic Orchestra in 2002.

 Angela provides private instrumental and general music tuition, from beginner through to advanced.
 She is also a Braille music instructor, and in 2009, founded the Braille Music Chat emailing forum, intended as a facility for use by both sighted and non-sighted people worldwide who are involved with the teaching/learning, transcription and publication of Braille music, and who exercise additional accessible technologies.
 In 2008, Angela formed part of the Round House Folk band, playing flutes, piano-accordion, mandolin and celtic harp, performing a variety of traditional tunes and songs, and playing regularly at local folk sessions and for other public and private functions.
-Angela currently holds appointments as organist at St. Peter’s church in Hever and St. Paul’s church in Four Elms, Kent, as well as for many other free-lance engagements.
+In 2022, Angela was appointed Organist and Director of Music at St. Peter’s and St. Paul’s church in Hellingly, East Sussex, following appointments at St. Peter’s church in Hever and St. Paul’s church in Four Elms, Kent, since 2006, as well as many other free-lance engagements.
 In 2011, she recorded her first CD Reawakening: Original Works for Flute and Organ in collaboration with Chris Lockyer, including many premier recordings, and those performed from composers’ hand written manuscripts, and is an ongoing project into the revival of original repertoire for flute and organ, which she is currently preparing to study further at Doctoral level.
 Her other musical interests include composition and music therapy, the latter of which she intends to pursue at a professional level, and to practice as a harp therapist.